timclassic/docker-baseimage/README.md

-# A minimal Ubuntu base image modified for Docker-friendliness
+# A minimal Debian sid base image modified for Docker-friendliness

+This is a modified version of Baseimage-docker from Phusion, using Debian sid instead of Ubuntu as a base.
+Assume Debian instead of Ubuntu below.

 Baseimage-docker is a special [Docker](http://www.docker.io) image that is configured for correct use within Docker containers.
 It is Ubuntu, plus modifications for Docker-friendliness.
 You can use it as a base for your own Docker images.